ucincy-grad-bayesian-group/meeting/index.md

 If you're a UC grad student interested in statistics and data science, we'd love to have you join us!
 Please [contact us](mailto:stats-group@uc.edu) for more information.

 ## Recent Discussions
+- **Week 5:**
-- [Week 5: Model Comparison Criterions](/meeting/model_comparison.html): Yuan explained some widely used bayesian model comparison criterions such as DIC, WAIC and LOOIC.
+  - [Theory of Model Comparison Criterions](/meeting/model_comparison.html): Yuan explained some widely used bayesian model comparison criterions such as DIC, WAIC and LOOIC.
+  - [Application](): Eric showed how to apply the model comparison criterions in R.

 ## Contact